openvinotoolkit/openvino/src/plugins/hetero/README.md

     * in the nodes find nodes through which you can reach `dst`.
 These will be the `path` nodes.
 3. Results for pairs are cached.
 4. Check whether there is an intersection between `path` nodes set and rejected nodes set for each pair of nodes in a subgraph.
-5. If intersection happens, a self-reference occurs, and a subgraph is invalid.
+5. If an intersection happens, a self-reference occurs, and a subgraph is invalid.

 ## See also